Transferring between sparse and dense matching via probabilistic reweighting: Methodology

-\end{theorem} Therefore, the detector-based matching network, after reweighting its attention and matching functions using detection probabilities, can be transferred to dense features while retaining the knowledge about probabilistic importance of the features.
+\end{theorem} Consequently, the detector-based matching network, after reweighting its attention and matching functions based on detection probabilities, can generalize to dense features under aligned marginal distributions.
+The proof of the theorems can be found in the Appendix.